-Most of the 2000 known types of cactus species are native to North, Central and South America, and the vast majority of cacti, but not all, are well adapted to desert conditions, using their stems to store water during extended dry seasons.
+Most of the 2000 known types of cactus species get classified as New World plants.
+They grow in North, Central and South America.
+The vast majority of cacti, but not all, are well adapted to desert conditions, using their stems to store water during extended dry seasons.

 Cacti are also flowering plants that serve an important role in their ecosystem by providing food and shelter to many animals, birds and reptiles.
 Desert tortoises, for example, often snack on their local cactus stems and fruits.

 In colder domains, a warm, sunny garden corner, protected from most of the natural elements, makes for the perfect cactus habitat.
 This picture review provides information covering five popular garden cacti genera.

 Barrel cactus refers to of cacti in two different genera, Echinocactus and Ferocactus.
 They share the physical trait of a resembling a spiny covered barrel shaped plant.
 Most barrel species grow between 4-10 feet in height.
 Often they stand singularly in place on the desert floor, although as shown in the picture, some grow in small clusters.